BradleyAWard/R-for-Data-Science/3-Data-Transformation/Data-Transformation.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-We have used $\texttt{with\_ties}$ = FALSE to keep exactly one row per group, otherwise tied rows would both be included.
-This method is similar to computing the max delay with $\texttt{summarize()}$, but you get the whole corresponding row instead of a single summary statistic.
+We have used `with_ties = FALSE` to keep exactly one row per group, otherwise tied rows would both be included.
+This method is similar to computing the max delay with `summarize()`, but you get the whole corresponding row instead of a single summary statistic.

 You can create groups using more than one variable.
 When you summarize a tibble grouped by more than one variable, each summary peels off the last group.
 To make it obvious what is happening dplyr displays a message that tells you how you can change this behaviour.
-To change the default behaviour we can set $\texttt{.groups}$ to "$\texttt{drop}$" ro drop all groupings or "$\texttt{keep}$" to preserve the same groups.
+To change the default behaviour we can set `.groups` to `"drop"` ro drop all groupings or `"keep"` to preserve the same groups.

-You might also want to remove grouping from a data frame without using $\texttt{summarize()}$.
-You can do this with $\texttt{ungroup()}$.
+You might also want to remove grouping from a data frame without using `summarize()`.
+You can do this with `ungroup()`.
 When you summarize an ungrouped data frame you get a single row back because dplyr treats all rows in an ungrouped data frame as belonging to one group.

-dplyr 1.1.0 includes new syntax for per-operation grouping, the $\texttt{.by}$ argument.
-The $\texttt{group\_by()}$ and $\texttt{ungroup()}$ verbs remain, but you can now also use the $\texttt{.by}$ argument to group within a single operation. $\texttt{.by}$ works with all verbs and has the advantage that you do not need to use the $\texttt{.groups}$ argument to suppress the grouping message or $\texttt{ungroup()}$ when you are done.
+dplyr 1.1.0 includes new syntax for per-operation grouping, the `.by` argument.
+The `group_by()` and `ungroup()` verbs remain, but you can now also use the `.by` argument to group within a single operation. `.by` works with all verbs and has the advantage that you do not need to use the `.groups` argument to suppress the grouping message or `ungroup()` when you are done.

 ---

 ### Case Study

-Whenever you do any aggregation, it is always a good idea to include a count ($\texttt{n()}$) to ensure that you are not drawing conclusions based on very small amounts of data.
+Whenever you do any aggregation, it is always a good idea to include a count `n()` to ensure that you are not drawing conclusions based on very small amounts of data.
 Using the Lahman package we shall study baseball data on the proportion of at-bats a player gets a hit.

 ```r
 # Code 12